 An in-depth look at the whole process

 Over the past 40 years, I've purchased over $100,000 worth of great "pro" recording, editing, and mixing equipment.
 Over that time, I've also gained lots of experience which I use on a daily basis to create music in one form or another.
-If you're one of those few who may be curious about how my Learning Trax are put together, I'm going to, in some detail, go through the whole process, from the time the music arrives to the time I email the finished Trax.
+If you're one of those few who may be curious about how my Learning Trax are put together, I'm going to, in some detail, go through the whole process.

-3. Recording a ballad into the computer is a much more labor intensive process.
-If the client has provided a recording of the "interp" plan, I first must record that audio into the computer.
-When that is complete, I'm able to listen to that interp audio track and put the sequencer in record and slowly, half a phrase at a time, play the notes on the controller keyboard and match the phrasing of the audio track.
-It takes a great deal of time and patience for this, as I must tweek the durations of each note to match the audio track "interp" precisely.
-I record only on the Lead track, but add any Bass, Bari, or Tenor pickups or swipes to that single Lead track.
+2. Recording a ballad into the computer is a much more labor intensive process.
+First, I record the midi notes into the computer for the Lead track, with the "interp" just as the Lead would sing it.
+I also add any Bass, Bari, or Tenor pickups or swipes to that single Lead track.
 Recording MIDI notes to this one Lead track can take hours.
 Once this track is complete, I copy it to three other tracks in exactly the same vertical timing position.
 Therefore, I can in effect, play the sequenced 4 tracks together and it will sound like only one part.... but that same part is on 4 separate tracks!
 Now I go back to that first Lead track and erase any Bass, Bari, or Tenor notes (anything the Lead doesn't sing).
 Then I go to the first duplicated Lead track (track #2), label it Bass, and looking at the arrangement, proceed to "pull-down" the existing Lead pitches (MIDI notes) for each note until it sounds on the Bass pitch.
 I do this all the way through the song, creating the Bass line, which, of course, is in perfect sync with the track #1 Lead note.
 I repeat the same process in duplicate Lead - track #3, creating the Bari part; and then move to duplicate Lead - track #4, pushing notes up to create the Tenor part.
 I then listen to all 4 parts going by and, once again tweek the durations of notes to make it match the phrasing of the audio track, or, if it's my own interp.plan, tweaking note durations to match how I'd like to sing it.
 This entire process can take 4 to 5 hours.